wl03223373/pwntools/docs/source/install.rst

 NOTE: Pwntools maintainers STRONGLY recommend using Python3 for all future Pwntools-based scripts and projects.

-Additionally, due to `pip` dropping support for Python2, a specfic version of `pip` must be installed.
+Additionally, due to `pip` dropping support for Python2, a specific version of `pip` must be installed.

 .. code-block:: bash